lyyraaa/spatial-spectral-prostate/README.md

 # spatial-spectral-prostate

 Training scripts and model implementations for the paper "Spatial-Spectral Deep Learning for Prostate Cancer Tissue Classification in Infrared Spectroscopy".
+Please direct any questions about the paper, the code, or the data to lyra.oleary@manchester.ac.uk

 ## Training scripts